 (2) A person must comply with a direction referred to in subsection (1) despite the provisions of any other written law, and the person does not commit an offence by reason of that compliance.

-(3) In proceedings for an offence under subsection (1), an authorisation given under section 13(4) or (5), including the affected area and the authorised period specified in the authorisation, may be proved by tendering a copy of the authorisation certified by the Authority to be a true copy of the original.
+(3) In proceedings for an offence under subsection (1), an authorisation given under section 13(4) or (5), including the affected area and the authorised period specified in the authorisation, may be proved by tendering a copy of the authorisation certified by the FES Commissioner to be a true copy of the original.

 [Section 14C inserted by No. 25 of 2009 s.
-6.]
+6; amended by No. 22 of 2012 s.
+69.]

-14. Members of Authority and other persons may enter land or buildings for purposes of Act
+14. Certain persons may enter land or building for purposes of Act

-(1) A member of the Authority, an officer who is authorised by the Authority so to do, a bush fire liaison officer and a bush fire control officer, appointed in accordance with the provisions of this Act, and, subject to subsection (1A), a member of the Police Force, is empowered to enter any land or building at any time to —
+(1) A person employed in the Department who is authorised by the FES Commissioner so to do, a bush fire liaison officer and a bush fire control officer, designated or appointed in accordance with the provisions of this Act, and, subject to subsection (1A), a member of the Police Force, is empowered to enter any land or building at any time to —

 (a) examine a fire which he has reason to believe has been lit, or maintained, or used in contravention of this Act;